 Graduate Diversity Fellowships

-The Graduate Studies Office awards 2- 4 opportunity fellowships per year to students (must be a U.S. citizen).
+The Graduate Studies Office awards several diversity fellowships per year to students (must be a U.S. citizen).
 Fellowships carry a maximum stipend of $5000 per academic year.
 Intended to increase the diversity of our campus, this fellowship is awarded to those who have overcome challenges in attaining a graduate education.
 Minorities that have been historically underrepresented in higher education, first generation college students, those raised in a single-parent household, and heads of single-parent families are all eligible to apply.

 - A one page (minimum) essay addressing how you are qualified for this fellowship.